Yukon Holidays 2025 & 2026 • Self Drive & Motorhome itineraries

 How do you plan a Yukon road trip?

-Self-drive holidays are an ideal way to explore the Yukon’s vast landscapes.
+Hiring a car or motorhome is the easiest way to explore The Yukon.
 Our top five scenic driving routes in the Yukon are:

-• The Klondike Highway – this historic 535 km route between Whitehorse and Dawson City that follows the path of gold rush stampeders, offering stunning river valleys, mountain passes and gold rush history
+• Klondike Highway – an historic 535 km route between Whitehorse and Dawson City that follows the path of gold rush stampeders along beautiful river valleys and over spectacular mountain passes

-• The Alaska Highway – built during WWII, this legendary highway stretches from Dawson Creek, BC to Delta Junction, Alaska, with the Yukon section offering spectacular mountain vistas and wildlife viewing
+• Alaska Highway – built during WWII, this legendary highway stretches from Dawson Creek, British Columbia, to Delta Junction, Alaska, with the section through The Yukon famed for its mountain vistas and wildlife viewing

-• The Haines Highway – a 244 km route from Haines Junction to Haines, Alaska, passing through the spectacular St. Elias Mountains and Tatshenshini-Alsek Provincial Park
+• Haines Highway – a 244 km route from Haines Junction to Haines, Alaska, passing through the St. Elias Mountains and Tatshenshini-Alsek Provincial Park

-• The Silver Trail – a less-travelled 112 km route leading to the historic silver mining communities of Mayo and Keno City, offering authentic northern experiences off the beaten path
+• The Silver Trail – a less-travelled 112 km route leading to the historic silver mining communities of Mayo and Keno City

 Mountain areas are home to Dall sheep, mountain goats, and the elusive lynx, while rivers teem with salmon during seasonal runs.
-Birdwatchers will delight in spotting over 200 species, including golden eagles, trumpeter swans, and the iconic raven, which is central to many First Nations stories.
-Wildlife viewing opportunities abound throughout the territory, though patience and respect for these wild animals is essential for safe, memorable encounters.
+Birdwatchers will delight with over 200 species recorded in the territory, including golden eagles, trumpeter swans, and the iconic raven, which is central to many First Nations stories.

-Whether you want to pan for gold in Dawson City’s creeks, hike through the jagged peaks of Tombstone Territorial Park, or simply relax in natural hot springs while watching for the Northern Lights, ask one of our Canada Experts to create a Yukon holiday that fulfils your northern dreams.
+Whether you want to pan for gold in Dawson City’s creeks, hike through the jagged peaks of Tombstone Territorial Park, or simply relax in natural hot springs while watching for the Northern Lights, our Canada Experts are on hand to help you plan your perfect Yukon holiday.

 Plan your holiday